The latest from Argentina

 Plug sockets in Argentina

 When travelling around Argentina before or after your Antarctic expedition, you may need an adaptor to charge your electronics.
 The Argentinian plug socket is a bit unusual with holes for three flat prongs.
-However, the top prong doesn't have a function, so adaptors only include two angled prongs.
+However, the bottom prong doesn't have a function, so adaptors only include two angled prongs.

-Some Argentinean plugs support the two cylindrical prong plugs that the Chileans use.
+Some Argentine plugs support the two cylindrical prong plugs that the Chileans use.
 US-style travel adaptors may work, but it is essential that the flag prongs can be tilted to angle inwards.
 Fixed vertical prongs will not fit into the sockets.
 The voltage is 220V.

 For information about plugs on board your Antarctic vessel, your ship page will explain which type is used on your vessel.
 You can find this guide within the My Trip section of the My Trip page in your Adventure Planner.
 Simply scroll down to where you can see your vessel name and click the link.